how to wash microfibre glasses cloth

 • Strong or scented detergents

-These products coat or degrade fibres, reducing absorbency and increasing the likelihood of smearing.
+These products can coat or degrade fibres, reducing absorbency and increasing the likelihood of smearing.

 How Often Should You Wash a Microfibre Cloth?